 AFFFILIATE DISCLOSURE: In order for me to support my blogging and social media activities, I may receive monetary compensation for links to products from this post.
 However, I only recommend products that I personally love and use myself!.

-Every household, whether full of children or rambunctious roommates with a flare for getting hurt, needs a good healing antiseptic owie salve on hand.
+Every household, whether full of children or rambunctious roommates with a flair for getting hurt, needs a good healing antiseptic owie salve on hand.
 Whether it's a bug bite, a cut or scrape, or even a really big wound, it's always good to keep an herbal infused Salvation Salve with you to help heal your wounds, soothe the pain, and keep them from getting infected.
-That's what I used to use Neosporin for, before my Doctor warned me NOT to use it on my surgical scars.
-Curious, I decided to look further into it.

 Leading experts agree Neosporin is NOT the answer